How to Detect a Narcissist: 10 Red Flags You Should Never Ignore

 3. They Crave Constant Praise

 Narcissists crave validation and admiration to maintain their inflated self-image.
-They often fish for compliments by boasting about their achievements, exaggerating their successes, or subtly putting themselves down to elicit praise.
-If they don’t receive enough attention, they may become irritable, sulk, or even lash out.
-Criticism, no matter how constructive, is especially difficult for them to handle they may react defensively, dismiss it entirely, or retaliate with personal attacks.
-Their need for admiration can also lead them to surround themselves with people who constantly affirm their greatness, while disregarding or devaluing those who don’t feed their ego.
+Learning how to detect a narcissist includes noticing how they constantly seek attentionoften fishing for compliments by boasting about their achievements, exaggerating their successes, or even putting themselves down to elicit praise.
+When they don’t receive enough attention, they may become irritable, sulk, or lash out.
+Criticism, even if constructive, is especially hard for them to handle they often react defensively, dismiss it entirely, or retaliate with personal attacks.
+Their need for admiration can also lead them to surround themselves only with people who affirm their greatness, while disregarding or devaluing those who don’t feed their ego.

 Example: They might post excessive selfies on social media, expecting likes and comments, or repeatedly ask, “Don’t you think I did a great job?”